biologist79/ESPuino/README.md

 * Partition-layout for ESP32 is changed along with this branch.
 This step was necessary in order to resize (enlarge) the memory-region where especially the assignments for the RFID-tags are saved.
 As all permanent settings (e.g. WiFi-settings) are saved there too, it's necessary to re-enter WiFi-credentials after update.
 But the most important thing is to recover the assignments for the RFID-tags.
 Please consult my [migration-document](https://forum.espuino.de/t/wechsel-zum-refactoring-branch-was-ist-zu-beachten/510).
 ## Changelog
 Last three events:
-* 20.07.2021: Adding new playmode: multiple webradio-paylist from local .m3u-file
+* 23.07.2021: Adding new playmode: from local .m3u-file (files or webstreams)
 * 13.07.2021: Adding OTA-support via webGUI
 * 09.07.2021: Making branch `refactoring` the new master
 ## Known bugs